Lower Bounds on Conversion Bandwidth for MDS Convertible Codes in Split Regime: An Inclusion Relation Between Generator Matrices

 As in~\cite{Maturana2022BandwidthCO}, we focus on stable convertible codes.
 By Lemma~\ref{lem_stable} and Definition~\ref{def_stable_convertible}, we have $|N_i|=\rf$ for each $i\in[\lambda]$.
 Thus, the write bandwidth cost is fixed as $W=(\sum_{i=1}^\lambda|N_i|)\ell=\lambda\rf\ell$.
 Minimizing the total bandwidth cost therefore reduces to minimizing the read bandwidth cost.
 We next specify the structure of the generator matrices of the initial and final codes.

-Assume the first $\ki$ symbols of the initial code and the first $\kf$ symbols of the finial code are stable.
-Then, the generator matrices of $\ci,\cf$ can be written as the following systematic form.
+Assume the first $\ki$ symbols of the initial code and the first $\kf$ symbols of the final code are stable.
+Then, the generator matrices of $\ci,\cf$ can be written in the following systematic form.